 *The same rule we discussed with agents (above) applies here.
 An investment adviser or IAR may borrow money from a client in the business of lending money.
 Otherwise, borrowing from or lending to clients is unethical and prohibited.

 **The most common version of professional misrepresentation relates to registration designations.
-For example, an IAR may not infer their registration means they’re successful or are adequately qualified to handle any client account.
+For example, an IAR may not imply their registration means they’re successful or are adequately qualified to handle any client account.
 Registration simply means a person may legally operate in a state, and has no bearing on their qualifications or abilities.

 ***When a third-party analysis or report is furnished to a client, the investment adviser or IAR must disclose it was the creation of the third party.
 Otherwise, the client may assume it was the creation of the adviser, which would be misleading.